 The idea to create comfortable and attractive clothing for patients was inspired by my mother Inga’s struggle to keep her dignity and confidence during treatment for cancer.

-Thanks to many experts — doctors, nurses, patients and clothing manufacturers – who are similarly determined to change the status quo and improve patient wellbeing, we have been able to create the best possible clothes for the best possible care.
+Thanks to many experts — doctors, nurses, patients – who are similarly determined to change the status quo and improve patient wellbeing, we have been able to create the best possible clothes for the best possible care.
 I am so proud to be able to make a tangible difference to people’s lives.

 Fiona Mc Greal